 If things get ratty, reach for them.
 Have a gentle chat, read a book: do something quiet.
 Let them know that their behavior was not acceptable, and then work with them.

-Time outs can make a child feel incredibly rejected or frustrated, and whilst it might work at that moment, in the long run, you aren’t giving your child the empathy or calm time they actually need.
+Time outs can make a child feel rejected or frustrated.
+Whilst it might work at that moment, in the long run, you aren’t giving your child the empathy or calm time they actually need.